Stocks shed some of their gains as bond yields rise again

-Stocks were mostly higher Friday afternoon, recovering some ground after three straight days of losses, but were lower than they were earlier in the day.
+The major U.S. stock indexes edged mostly higher in late-afternoon trading Friday, on track to recover some ground after three straight days of losses.

+The S&P 500 was flat as of 3:43 p.m.
+Eastern.
+The benchmark index wavered between small gains and losses for much of the day and was headed for its first weekly loss in three weeks.
+Gains in financial and industrial stocks outweighed losses in health care, communication services and other sectors.

 Investors remain focused on the future of the COVID-stricken economy and the potential for more stimulus to fix it.

-The S&P 500 index was up less than 0.1% as of 2 p.m.
-Eastern.
-Gains in industrial and financial companies in the S&P 500 were outweighing losses in communication services, health care, technology and other sectors.
+They've also begun taking into account the likelihood of higher inflation as the economy continues to climb out of its pandemic-induced recession.

-The yield on the 10-year Treasury note, which is used to set mortgage rates, rose to 1.35%, though that’s still low by historical standards.
+Expectations of higher inflation have helped drive bond yields sharply higher this week.
+The yield on the 10-year Treasury note, which is used to set mortgage rates, rose to 1.34% Friday, though it's still low by historical standards.

+“It’s a gradual release of pent-up demand that we’re beginning to acknowledge is happening through the U.S. economy,” said Bill Northey, senior investment director at U.S. Bank Wealth Management.
+"And it’s occurring against a backdrop of rising interest rates and inflation.”

 Wall Street continues to look to Washington for direction, as Democrats move forward with their $1.9 trillion stimulus plan to combat the coronavirus.
 Incremental moves were made this week, with the Biden administration signaling it would drop its call for a $15-an-hour minimum wage in this stimulus plan in order to get support from moderate Democratic senators.